Red-J/PS3-Database-Rebuilder/README.md

 # PS3-Database-Rebuilder
 Homebrew to rebuild the PS3 Database after reboot

--Install the homebrew on your Ps3 CFW
--Launch it, say "yes"
--The console will reboot and rebuild the database.
+Install the homebrew on your Ps3 CFW, launch it, say "yes", the console will reboot and rebuild the database.